Akama-EO/sql-portfolio-projects/Football Data Analysis/Solution (Part A).md

 ***

-###  10. Write a query to calculate the average height of players at each position.
+###  10. Write a query to calculate the average height of the top 10 players at each position.

 ```sql
 select top 10 Pos, avg(Inches) as Avg_Ht from footballplayers